 Social poverty, elderly, infirm or sick people, living in estates with a sense of loneliness, behind windows and curtains, afraid of the outside world, single parents isolated by a system of high cost child care and social welfare rules.

-Yet many of these types of poverty are battled daily by charities and voluntary groups, through donations and sponsorship they fight the never ending cycle of economic poverty, and the social isolation issues of our society.
+Yet many of these types of poverty are battled daily by charities and voluntary groups, through donations and sponsorship they fight the never ending economic poverty issues of our society.

-Social poverty and isolation however are something we all have a part to play in eradicating, through community participation this can be a thing of the past, our elderly, are a living, rich and diverse social history which can be passed on through talking and social museum projects, lone parent clubs, coffee mornings and toddler groups do more than end isolation, they enable the socialisation of the parent and the child.
+Social poverty however is something we all have a part to play in eradicating, through community participation this can be a thing if the past, our elderly have a rich and diverse social history which can be passed on through talking and social museum projects, lone parent clubs, coffee mornings and toddler groups do more than end isolation, they enable the socialisation of the parent and the child.